kedacore/keda-docs/content/docs/2.3/scalers/azure-storage-blob.md

 - `blobPrefix` - Prefix for the Blob.
 Use this to specifiy sub path for the blobs if required. (default: `""`)
 - `blobDelimiter` - Delimiter for identifying the blob prefix. (default: `/`)

+You can also optionally assign a name to the metric using the `metricName` value.
+If not specified, the `metricName` will be generated automatically based on of the `blobContainerName`, `blobPrefix` and `blobDelimiter`.
+For example: **azure-blob-functions-blob-myprefix-example**.
+If using more than one trigger it is required that all `metricName`(s) be unique.
+The value will be prefixed with `azure-blob-`.

 ### Authentication Parameters

 You can authenticate by using pod identity or connection string authentication.